JHopkins1992/Week13-Project1-JohnH/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump-Box-Provisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- Add whitelisted IP addresses_
+- Add whitelisted IP addresses

 Machines within the network can only be accessed by Jump-Box through SSH.
 - Which machine did you allow to access your ELK VM?
 What was its IP address?
+Jump Box 10.1.0.4

 A summary of the access policies in place can be found in the table below.